Calcutta auction

 A Calcutta auction is an open auction held in conjunction with a golf tournament, horse race or similar contest with multiple entrants.
 It is popular in backgammon, the Melbourne Cup, and college basketball pools during March Madness.
-Culcutta auction is a sequential auction, where the bidding for each contestant begins in random order, with only one contestant being bid upon at any time.
+A Calcutta auction is a sequential auction, where the bidding for each contestant begins in random order, with only one contestant being bid upon at any time.
 Accordingly, participants (originally in Calcutta, India, from where this technique was first recorded by the Colonial British) bid among themselves to "buy" each of the contestants, with each contestant being assigned to the highest bidder.
 The contestant will then pay out to the owner a predetermined proportion of the pool depending on how it performs in the tournament.

-While variations in payoff schedules exist, in an NCAA Basketball tournament (64 teams, single elimination) the payoffs could be: 1 win - 0.25%, 2 wins - 2%, 3 wins - 4%, 4 wins - 8%, 5 wins - 16%, tournament winner with 6 wins - 32%.
+While variations in payoff schedules exist, in an NCAA Basketball tournament (64 teams, single elimination, maximum six wins) the payoffs could be:

 The precise rules of a Calcutta can vary from place to place; many tournament organizers employ software programs that apply odds and determine win-place-show amounts.
 Perhaps the simplest and most common Calcutta payout is 70 percent of the pool to the "owner" of the winning tournament team, 30 percent to the "owner" of the second-place tournament team.